-Criteria for Attainment Grades for core subjects
+Alice House and Junior School Criteria for Attainment Grades for core subjects (Mathematics and English)

-In addition, pupils will be assessed on their current level of attainment on a seven-point scale.
+In addition, pupils will be assessed on their current level of attainment on a five-point scale.
 These grades are assigned across a year group as a whole, adhering as closely as possible to the % guidelines.

-- 7. (Outstanding).
-This grade is awarded for exceptionally strong performance by a pupil of this age in our school.
+- 5. (Excellent).
+This grade is awarded to pupils who are deemed to reach the top 15% in attainment across their year group cohort, within our school.
 The pupil will be confident in understanding all areas of the subject.
-He/ she will be able to apply his/her learning very effectively.
-The approach to the subject will show sophistication beyond the norm for pupils of this age in our school.
-This grade will be awarded to the top 10% of a year-group. - 6.
-(Very Good).
-This grade is awarded for very strong performance by a pupil of this age in our school.
+They will be able to apply their learning effectively, demonstrating maturity in their thinking and understanding.
+Their attainment in the subject will show an aptitude beyond the norm for pupils of this age. - 4.(Very Good).
+This grade is awarded for a strong performance by a pupil of this age in our school.
 The pupil will be confident in understanding all areas of the subject.
-He/ she will be able to apply his/her learning very effectively.
-This grade will be awarded to approximately 35% of a year-group. - 5.
+They will be able to apply their learning effectively.
+This grade will be awarded to approximately 35% of a year-group. - 3.
 (Good).
-This grade is awarded for a sound performance by a pupil of this age in our school.
-The pupil will be able to show a good level of understanding in nearly all areas of the subject.
-He/ she will be able to apply his learning effectively in most areas.
-This grade will be awarded to approximately 30% of a year-group.
+This grade is awarded for a good overall performance by a pupil of this age in our school.
+The pupil will show a secure level of understanding in many aspects of the subject.
+They will be able to apply their learning effectively in most areas.
+This grade will be awarded to approximately 30% of a year-group. - 2.(Satisfactory).

-- 4. (Satisfactory).
 This grade is awarded for satisfactory performance by a pupil of this age in our school.
-The pupil may show sound understanding of some areas of the subject.
-He/ she will be able to apply his/her learning effectively at times; other topics may be less securely understood.
-This grade will be awarded to up to 20% of a year-group. - 3.
-(Cause for Concern).
-This grade is awarded for a below average performance by a pupil of this age in our school.
-The pupil may show some understanding of some areas of the subject.
-He/ she will rarely be able to apply his learning without support.
-A number of aspects will not be fully understood.
-This grade will usually be awarded to approximately 3 5% of a year-group. - 2.
-(Weak).
-This will be a markedly below average performance by a pupil of this age in our school.
-The pupil will show limited understanding of the subject.
-He/ she will very rarely be able to apply his learning without support.
-This grade will be awarded very infrequently. - 1.
-(Very weak.)
-This grade indicates that a pupil's attainment in this subject shows very significant weaknesses in all areas of study.
-This will be a severely below average performance for a pupil of this age in our school.
-This grade will be awarded on very rare occasions.
+The pupil may show a sound understanding of some areas of the subject.
+They will be able to apply their learning effectively at times, whereas other topics are less securely understood.
+This grade will be awarded to up to 20% of a year-group. - 1.(Cause for Concern).
+This grade is awarded for a comparatively weak performance by a pupil of this age in our school.
+The pupil may show some understanding of some areas of the subject but they are struggling to keep pace with the progress of their peers in most areas.
+They find it difficult to apply their learning without support and a number of aspects will not be fully understood.
+This grade will usually be awarded to a small number of pupils in a year-group.